jackgore/api-check/README.md

 `api-check` is a tool that allows you to simply and quickly test restful APIs.
 Written in Go, `api-check` can be used to test APIs written in any language.

-`api-check` works by creating test definitions which are plain JSON files.
+`api-check` works by creating test definitions which are plain JSON files with a special `.ac.json` extension.
 Test definitions describe the expected ins and outs of API endpoints.
 The test definitions are then ran against your running API to verify the results.

 ## prerequisites